NapkinVisual/Napkin-Visual/docs/api-reference/reducers/README.md

 ![Compose-reducer][diagram-1]

 It is immportant to understand the relationship between __kepler.gl reducer__, __instance reducer__ and __subreducer__.
-Kepler.gl reducer is the root reducer that combines multiple instance reducer, which manages the state of each individual kepler.gl component.
+Reducer is the root reducer that combines multiple instance reducer, which manages the state of each individual component.
 The instance reducer is consists of 4 subreducers, each manages an independent part of the state.

 ## KeplerGl Reducer

-To connect kepler.gl components to your Redux app you'll need the following pieces from the kepler.gl package:
+To connect components to your Redux app you'll need the following pieces from the package:
 - Redux Reducer: `keplerGlReducer` imported from `kepler.gl/reducers`
 - React Component: `KeplerGl` imported from `kepler.gl`

-These are the only 2 pieces you need to get kepler.gl up and running in your app.
-When you mount kepler.gl reducer in your app reducer (with `combineReducers`), it will then managers __ALL__ KeplerGl component instances that you add to your app.
-Each kepler.gl instance state is stored in a instance reduccer.
+These are the only 2 pieces you need to get the map up and running in your app.
+When you mount the reducer in your app reducer (with `combineReducers`), it will then managers __ALL__ KeplerGl component instances that you add to your app.
+Each instance state is stored in a instance reduccer.

-For instance, if you have 2 kepler.gl components in your App:
+For instance, if you have 2 components in your App:
 ```js
 import KeplerGl from 'kepler.gl';